-Here are 2 tips to follow to ensure your trades/transactions are reported at the correct time:
+Here are two tips to help you ensure your trades are reported at the correct time:

-1. Check the Time fields in your trade state report
+1. Check your Time fields in your handback files

-You will need to cross check the time of your trades/transactions against the UTC time recorded under the following DTCC fields:
+Cross check the time of your trades against the UTC time recorded under the following DTCC fields:

 - Original Execution Timestamp field in your trade state report.
 This field must match your trade Open Time.